ForgeRock/forgeops/etc/backup/ds-backup-restore/README.md

 To re-run this job, first remove the existing job `kubectl delete job/ds-restore`.

-NOTE: Subsiquently the "restored-ds-data-snapshot" snapshot can be used in conjuction with the [ds-operator](https://github.com/forgerock/ds-operator) to be the initilization source of the data volume.
+NOTE: Subsequently the "restored-ds-data-snapshot" snapshot can be used in conjuction with the [ds-operator](https://github.com/forgerock/ds-operator) to be the initilization source of the data volume.

 ## Operational notes